tudelft-cs4200/2019/project/ms2/lab5.md

     Var : ID
 ```

+#### Declarations

 Declarations are added to the scope graph using `s -> OCCURRENCE`.
 This adds it to the implicit relation `decl : occurrence`.
-Relations may be defined of extra information has to be associated with the occurrence.
+Other relations may be defined if additional information has to be associated with the occurrence.
-For example, one could define a relation that associates a scope with an occurrence:
+For example, one could define a relation that associates an occurrence with a scope:

 ```
 signature